Carol D. Reiser Youth Service Award

 The Reiser Youth Service Awards, awarded annually, recognize and celebrate extraordinary youth volunteerism and community engagement by metro Atlanta youth.
 In doing so, the CVC honors Carol Reiser’s visionary legacy by instilling the spirit of community and purpose to inspire the next generation of service-oriented leaders.
 More information on the award criteria and recognition can be found below.

-The Corporate Volunteer Council of Atlanta (CVC) is proud to present the fourth annual Carol D. Reiser Youth Service Awards, named in loving memory of CVC co-founder and past president, Carol Reiser.
+The Corporate Volunteer Council of Atlanta (CVC) is proud to present the sixth annual Carol D. Reiser Youth Service Awards, named in loving memory of CVC co-founder and past president, Carol Reiser.
 Reiser enjoyed a long career with Rich’s/Macy’s and established the company's innovative “Partners in Time” volunteer program, which is still active today.

 The Youth Service Awards, awarded annually, recognize and celebrate extraordinary youth volunteerism and community engagement.
 In doing so, CVC honors Carol Reiser’s visionary legacy by instilling the spirit of community and purpose to inspire the next generation of service-oriented leaders.